 A mild week ahead after a great Easter Sunday

+We hope you enjoy some egg-cellent weather as part of your Easter Sunday!

-Plenty of sunshine will stay in the forecast Sunday with a breeze from the north.
+It's a cool start to the day, grab the jacket if headed to an early morning service or egg hunt.
+Plenty of sunshine will stay in the forecast today with a breeze from the north.
 Highs will eventually top out in the low 70s by the afternoon, making for an egg-ceptional forecast.

-The start of the next week will be below average with highs in the low 70s and plenty of sunshine.